Reported number of items

 When you call GetInventory, GetInventoryByQuery and GetInventoryPerWarehouse, the response contains the field PickedToBeReportedNumberOfItems.
 This is the number of items which have been picked but have not been reported back yet by the integrating system.

-If you use this value as part of a daily stock comparison between your system and Ongoing WMS, then it's important to note that all orders have to be reported back, even if the orders did not originate from the integrating system.
+If you use this value as part of a daily stock comparison between your system and Ongoing WMS, then it's important to note that all orders must be reported back, even if the orders did not originate from the integrating system.